AdobeDocs/campaign.en/help/v8/dev/extend-schema.md

 * **ncm**: concerning content management,
 * **temp**: reserved for temporary schemas.

-The identification key of a schema is a string built using the namespace and the name separated by a colon; for example: **xxl:recipientXxl**.
+The identification key of a schema is a string built using the namespace and the name separated by a colon; for example: **nms:recipient**.